alfonsodguez/github-package-demo/README.md

 ## Basic usage
-First you need export your secret token into your session (it has to be the same as the package) e.g:
+First you need export your secret token into your shell session (it has to be the same as the package) e.g:
   ```
   $ export GITHUB_TOKEN="my-value-token"
   ```